 But if no one else is reporting the issue, the problem may lie deeper on your site.

-If it’s an issue only you are having our site, the problem is very likely within the ‘eco system’ of your site.
+If it’s an issue only you are having, the problem is very likely within the ‘eco system’ of your site.

 I mean, it could be that you’re the first person reporting the issue, but this is unlikely unless you updated and noticed the problem immediately after the version update was released.

 Many may want to just write to their site developer to get help.
 But here is the problem: if you came to me as the developer of your theme to find out what’s wrong, but you hadn’t been formerly telling me you were tampering with your code, then this could be next to impossible to sort out.
 Well, maybe not “impossible”, but really, really hard.
 It can be like finding a needle in a haystack sometimes.